hi-ban/charger-boy/README.md

 Since this PCB only outputs 5v, it's only suitable for being used with IPS-Screen modded units.
 The shape of the PCB is the same as the original regulator PCB, so it fits in the place of the old regulator.

-This PCB requires to be connected to different points than the original regulator, and it also requires minimal modding to the DMG mainboard (removing a diode and connecting two solder points together).
+This PCB requires to be connected to different points than the original regulator, and it also requires minimal modding to the DMG mainboard (removing a diode, connecting two solder points together and removing the battery contacts).

+Using a 125054 battery is recommended, as it fits perfectly in the DMG battery compartment with no modding required.

 More info coming soon.